ericsonga/APCSAReview/_sources/Conditionals/cDeMorgans.rst

    :answer_b: second case
    :correct: b
    :feedback_a: This will print if x is greater than or equal 3 and y is less than or equal 2.
 In this case x is greater than 3 but y is not less than or equal 2.
    :feedback_b: This will print if x is less than 3 or y is greater than 2.
+Think of it as the negation of the negation which cancels the negation.

    What is printed when the following code executes and x equals 4 and y equals 3?